 People who want to help solve a problem establish a core group or start alone.
-You decide how open the problem space should be by specifying what type of users should be able to contribute and how.
+You decide how open the challenge should be by specifying what type of users should be able to contribute and how.
 You can also invite people to contribute.

 On all problems you will need people on the ground to get a deeper understanding.
 Someone situated in the problem domain, a stakeholder or other actor in the system.
 To really understand a problem you have to be embedded in the situation.

 The team itself gets involved on the ground, in communities or they can find peers that can act as proxies.
-These proxies are agents that interface between the real world problem situation and the virtual Koios online problem space.
+These proxies are agents that interface between the real world problem situation and the virtual Koios online challenge.

 Together the participants work with the people in the problem situation to uncover all issues and aspects of the problem.
 These embedded Koios ambassadors are important in order to uncover insights that would otherwise be missed.

 The contribution of practical hands-on knowledge is important, as people at the local level have a better understanding of the real potential and limitation of their local environment.

 Koios is designed to be used online as a virtual environment.
 Each user, while not out doing field work, can sit at home and participate.
-We belive grassroots engagement combined with analytic and systemic inquiry is the key.
+We believe grassroots engagement combined with analytic and systemic inquiry is the key.